Lorraine Pascale: Career

 At age 16, Pascale was spotted as potential model by the agent who had found Naomi Campbell.
 During her career as a model, she walked with supermodels like Naomi Campbell, Karen Mulder and Kate Moss for Chanel, Versace and many fashion designers.
 Based in New York, she achieved recognition as the first black British model to appear on the cover of American Elle.
 She appeared in the 1998 Sports Illustrated swimsuit issue, and as one of the Bond Girls in Robbie Williams' "Millennium" video.

 Pascale recognised the need to ensure her future after modelling and embarked on a series of career "try-outs", including hypnotherapy and car mechanics.
 She took a diploma cookery course at Leith's School of Food and Wine in 2005 and found that cookery fitted her "like a pair of old jeans".
 After gaining her diploma, she did a series of 'stages' in some London restaurants but, realising that restaurant hours would not suit her, Pascale established herself as a specialist cakemaker, with a contract with Selfridges.
 Her introduction to Selfridges was at the suggestion of chef Marco Pierre White and in 2008 and 2010 she supplied the London store with over 1000 Christmas cakes.
 Pascale has opened her own cupcake shop in Covent Garden.
-She also studied Culinary Arts at Thames Valley University (now University of West London) and in March 2012 graduated with a first class degree.

 In 2015, Pascale said she practises Transcendental Meditation to relax after work.